Expert articles on trademark, patent, copyright & IP law in India — written by registered IP professionals.

 TrademarkSection 47 lets an aggrieved person cancel a registered trade mark for a continuous 5-year period of non-use.
 Here is what counts as non-use, what saves a mark, and how the procedure works.

-ArticleHow a MSME (Udyam-registered) files a trademark in India under the Trade Marks Rules, 2017: fee bracket, document checklist, procedural timeline and the errors that cost a refiling.
+TrademarkHow a MSME (Udyam-registered) files a trademark in India under the Trade Marks Rules, 2017: fee bracket, document checklist, procedural timeline and the errors that cost a refiling.

-ArticleHow a Public Limited Company files a trademark in India under the Trade Marks Rules, 2017: fee bracket, document checklist, procedural timeline and the errors that cost a refiling.
+TrademarkHow a Public Limited Company files a trademark in India under the Trade Marks Rules, 2017: fee bracket, document checklist, procedural timeline and the errors that cost a refiling.

-ArticleHow a Limited Liability Partnership files a trademark in India under the Trade Marks Rules, 2017: fee bracket, document checklist, procedural timeline and the errors that cost a refiling.
+TrademarkHow a Limited Liability Partnership files a trademark in India under the Trade Marks Rules, 2017: fee bracket, document checklist, procedural timeline and the errors that cost a refiling.

-ArticleHow a Individual Proprietor files a trademark in India under the Trade Marks Rules, 2017: fee bracket, document checklist, procedural timeline and the errors that cost a refiling.
+TrademarkHow a Individual Proprietor files a trademark in India under the Trade Marks Rules, 2017: fee bracket, document checklist, procedural timeline and the errors that cost a refiling.

 TrademarkSection 30 of the Trade Marks Act gives defendants statutory defences — descriptive use, accurate description, comparative reference.
 Here is what each defence covers and when it succeeds.

-ArticleHow a Foreign Applicant (Convention or Madrid) files a trademark in India under the Trade Marks Rules, 2017: fee bracket, document checklist, procedural timeline and the errors that cost a refiling.
+InternationalHow a Foreign Applicant (Convention or Madrid) files a trademark in India under the Trade Marks Rules, 2017: fee bracket, document checklist, procedural timeline and the errors that cost a refiling.

 ArticleHow Indian restaurants businesses build the trademark file: Class 43, Class 30, Class 29, multi-class fee math, post-grant playbook including customs recordation and marketplace registry.